coin-au-carre/slacking/README.md

 + [Curl](https://curl.haxx.se/libcurl/) (which you probably already have).

 Note: *Slacking* uses [CPR C++ Requests](https://github.com/whoshuu/cpr) and [Nlohmann Json](https://github.com/nlohmann/json) which are already included in the project.
 C++ Requests have been rewritten in order to be a header only library.
-Hence, you do not have to install CPR nor Nlohmann json.
+Hence, you do not have to install anything!

 ### Installation

 Just copy the `include/slacking` header files in your project.
 That's all.
-(If you already have C++ Requests and Nlohmann Json installed then you could even just copy `slacking.hpp`)

 ### Ongoing work